Galadri

 organization_idUUIDYour organization ID.
 Set automatically from the API key.

 end_user_idUUIDInternal ID of the end user.
-Set automatically from the session context.
+Set automatically from user_id, session context, or the current chat user depending on path.

 created_atISO 8601Timestamp when the record was created.